Joel Anderson: California State Assembly (2006–2010)

-Anderson proposed legislation in 2007 to give disabled veterans a free pass to attend state parks.
-The bill passed the Assembly with a 73-0 vote.
-Democratic State Senator Christine Kehoe commented in favor of the legislation, "It's the public's way of saying thank you."
-Vietnam War veteran and Dana Point, California resident Bill Manes noted, "It's just a nice gesture, particularly for those men and women coming back now."
+Anderson proposed legislation in 2007 to give disabled veterans a free pass to attend state parks, which passed the Assembly with a 73–0 vote.
+Democratic State Senator Christine Kehoe said it was "the public's way of saying thank you."
 Anderson put forth an amendment intended to give the same parks benefit to those that had received the Medal of Honor.
-State Senator Darrell Steinberg, a Democrat and the Chairman of the Senate Natural Resources and Water Committee, commented in favor of this amendment, "I'm certainly in favor of extending the privilege to recipients of the Medal of Honor.
-That makes complete sense."
-On July 27, 2007, Governor Arnold Schwarzenegger signed the legislation into law, as Senate Bill 60.
-Upon signing the bill, Governor Schwarzenegger stated, "We owe our veterans a tremendous debt of gratitude for the contributions they have made to our state and for their dedicated service to our country.
+Democratic State Senator Darrell Steinberg said it "makes complete sense."
+On July 27, 2007, Governor Schwarzenegger signed the legislation into law as Senate Bill 60.
+He stated, "We owe our veterans a tremendous debt of gratitude for the contributions they have made to our state and for their dedicated service to our country.
 This bill is an important step forward in ensuring that these homes become a reality for our many veterans who need them."

-In March 2008, Anderson endorsed Duncan D. Hunter, the son of Congressman Duncan Hunter, in his campaign for the United States House of Representatives.
+In March 2008, Anderson endorsed Duncan D. Hunter in his campaign for the United States House of Representatives.
 Anderson also served as the chairman of the junior Hunter's congressional campaign.
-Anderson and his daughter Mary spoke up in support of home schooling in March 2008, after a state appellate court in California issued a ruling that children who are the product of home schooling need to be credentialed.
-Anderson proposed legislation in the Assembly, ACR 115, which requested of the California Supreme Court to overturn the precedent of the lower court.
-In 2008, Anderson brought the issue of divestment of funding from businesses related to Iran to the educational institution of the University of California.
-He brought forward a resolution, ACR 79, which called upon the university to divest its funding and investments relating to any corporations that conduct business operations with Iran.
-In May 2008, the resolution had successfully passed through the Assembly Appropriations Committee.
-Anderson commented, "as a matter of human rights, it is the right thing to do" to divest from Iran, and also noted it was a fiscally responsible decision.
+Anderson and his daughter Mary spoke in support of home schooling in March 2008 after a state appellate court in California issued a ruling that children who are the product of home schooling need to be credentialed.
+Anderson introduced ACR 115, which requested of the California Supreme Court to overturn the precedent of the lower court.